 About Our Community

 Emeritus at Pantano is ideally situated in a residential area on the desirable Northeast side of Tucson, bordering the beautiful Saguaro National Park East.
-Our assisted living community is also right off the Speedway, next to Mesquite Valley Growers, giving residents easy access to many grocery stores, doctors offices, banks, golf courses, parks and restaurants in the area.
-Plus, we are just minutes from two major hospitals – Tucson Medical Center and St. Joseph’s Hospital.
+Our assisted living community is also right off the Speedway next to Mesquite Valley Growers, giving residents easy access to many grocery stores, doctors offices, banks, golf courses, parks and restaurants in the area.
+Plus we are just minutes from two major hospitals which are Tucson Medical Center and St. Joseph’s Hospital.

-With such close proximity to all that Tucson has to offer, there’s never a lack of things to do – whether it’s a trip to Fry’s or Wal-Mart, to downtown Tucson for a day of shopping and lunch out, to a local museum or on one of many scenic dries to such favorite destinations as Tanque Verde Guest Ranch and Sabino Canyon.
-Residents just let us know where they want to go, and we do everything we can to fulfill their requests.
+With such close proximity to all that Tucson has to offer, there’s never a lack of things to do, whether it’s a trip to Fry’s or Wal-Mart, downtown Tucson for a day of shopping and lunch out, to a local museum or on one of many scenic dries to such favorite destinations as Tanque Verde Guest Ranch and Sabino Canyon.
+Residents just let us know where they want to go and we do everything we can to fulfill their requests.

 A Wonderful Selection

 Emeritus at Pantano is situated around two beautifully landscaped courtyards, a larger courtyard with a gazebo, putting green and walking path for our assisted living residents and a second smaller, nearly identical courtyard for our memory care residents.
 The inside of our community is equally lovely, having recently undergone an extreme makeover in “senior living style,” including newly painted walls, new carpeting and window coverings and new furnishings throughout our common areas.